scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 <div style="flex: 1; margin: 10px;">
 1.&nbsp;&nbsp;&nbsp;Navigate to the project you want to scan on the project list

-2.&nbsp;&nbsp;&nbsp;Click on the “Scan” button
+2.&nbsp;&nbsp;&nbsp;Click on the "Scan" button

 3.&nbsp;&nbsp;&nbsp;Select the compliance policy you want to apply to the scan

-4.&nbsp;&nbsp;&nbsp;Click on the “Scan” button to start scanning
+4.&nbsp;&nbsp;&nbsp;Click on the "Scan" button to start scanning

 5.&nbsp;&nbsp;&nbsp;{{companyConfig.APP_NAME}} will start scanning your project with the selected policy rules.